Mediumship & Mediums:

 Fortunately things have recently changed and it is possible to show some mediumship on cable channels so long as it is treated as entertainment.
-When shown on mainstream television such as the BBC, ITV, Channel 5 and Channel 5 it has to be challenged by the presenters to give ‘balance’ to the programmes.
+When shown on mainstream television such as the BBC, ITV, Channel 5 and Channel 5 it has to be challenged by the presenters to give ‘balance’ to the programs.
 This gives the comedians and closed minded materialists such as Richard Dawkins a field day.
-It is a shame that the same rules are not also applied to science – imaging a David Attenborough programmes having to have equal comment from a vicar!
+It is a shame that the same rules are not also applied to science – imaging a David Attenborough programs having to have equal comment from a vicar!

 To become a practicing medium within Spiritualism is not easy.
-The mediums have to know a lot about their topic, complete courses and most importantly be able to demonstrate in front of a discerning congregation who know their subject.
-You cannot get away with the flannel and baloney that you often see passing as mediumship – particularly on the ghost hunting programmes.
+The psychic mediums have to know a lot about their topic, complete courses and most importantly be able to demonstrate in front of a discerning congregation who know their subject.
+You cannot get away with the flannel and baloney that you often see passing as mediumship – particularly on the ghost hunting programs.
 Also you will see mediums that were discredited within Spiritualism working on television with impunity.

 Jane and I love working on television but we have also worked for many years as platform mediums within Spiritualism.
 We have also been tested by sceptics on many shows and fought hard to prove that mediumship is real.
 Most of the fake mediums avoid the challenges.

-It is also today confusing for the newcomer to know if mediums are what they say.
-Since the recent interest from the media many people who in the past would have been called a fortune teller now claim to be mediums.
-It makes financial sense as the public are realising that mediums can also give powerful psychic messages as well as communicate with the dead.
+It is also today confusing for the newcomer to know if psychic mediums are what they say.
+Since the recent interest from the media many people who in the past would have been called a fortune teller now claim to be psychic mediums.
+It makes financial sense as the public are realizing that mediums can also give powerful psychic messages as well as communicate with the dead.
 On this site I have written many additional articles about the differences between a psychic and a medium and how to spot who is real and who is a fake.

 The video below gives a very simple explanation of the difference between a psychic and a medium.